-- Follow the accepted standard of care in fitting and following up with your patient, e.g., American Optometric Association standard of care. - · Schedule the appropriate follow-up examination. - Preferably, at the follow-up visits, lenses should have been worn for at least six hours. - Provide the patient with a copy of the PATIENT INSTRUCTION GUIDE for these lenses, which can be found at www.acuvue.com.
-REVIEW THESE INSTRUCTIONS WITH THE PATIENT SO THAT HE OR SHE CLEARLY UNDERSTANDS THE PRESCRIBED WEARING AND REPLACEMENT SCHEDULES.
+- Follow the accepted standard of care in fitting and following up with your patient, e.g., American Optometric Association standard of care. - Schedule the appropriate follow-up examination. - Preferably, at the follow-up visits, lenses should have been worn for at least six hours. - Provide the patient with a copy of the Patient Instruction Guide for these lenses, which can be found at www. acuvue.com.
+REVIEW THESE INSTRUCTIONS WITH THE PATIENT SO THAT HE OR SHE CLEARLY UNDERSTANDS THE PRESCRIBED WEARING AND REPLACEMENT SCHEDULE (FREQUENT REPLACEMENT). - Recommend an appropriate cleaning and disinfecting system and provide the patient with instructions regarding proper lens care.
+Chemical or hydrogen peroxide disinfection is recommended.